clue/commander/README.md

 been passed (which is in line with how other parsers such as `getopt()` work).
 Note that options are accepted anywhere in the user input argument, regardless of where they have been defined.
+Note that the square brackets are in the route expression are required to mark this optional as optional, you you also omit these square brackets if you really want a required option.

 #### remove()